ErickBRAlessi/MS-Study/README.md

 # MS-Study
-Creating the project proposed by the book: Spring Boot Microsserviços na Prática
+Creating the project proposed by the book: Back-end Java Microserviços, Spring BOot e KUbernete, Casa do Código